Trenton, Washington County, Wisconsin

 Trenton is a town in Washington County, Wisconsin, United States.
 The population was 4,440 at the 2000 census.
-The unincorporated community of Myra is located within the town.
+The unincorporated communities of Myra and Keowns are located within the town.

 Geography

 The Milwaukee River bisects the Town of Trenton.
 The north branch of Cedar Creek runs through the town.
 Wallace Lake is in the northwestern corner of the town on the boundary with the Town of Barton.

 According to the United States Census Bureau, the town has a total area of 33.5 square miles (86.7 km2), of which, 33.4 square miles (86.5 km2) of it is land and 0.1 square miles (0.2 km2) of it (0.21%) is water.

 History

 Potawatomi and Menominee Native Americans lived along the Milwaukee River until the 1830s.
 In 1836, land speculators, including Milwaukee founder Solomon Juneau bought land in what would become the Town of Trenton.
 However, permanent settlers did not arrive in the area until 1845.
 Many of the early settlers were German immigrant farmers.
 Dairy farming has been the main economic activity for much of the town's history, and the Wallau Dairy Company of West Bend operated a large cheese factory on the town's west side in the 19th and early 20th centuries.

 The Town of Trenton was incorporated on March 11, 1848.

 In 1848, Barton Salisbury built a dam on the Milwaukee River to generate power for his feed and saw mills.
 The area around his mills would become the Village of Newburg, the most significant settlement in Trenton.

 As early as 1848, a group of Free Will Baptists from New England settled in northwestern Trenton, near Wallace Lake.
-The were led by Reverend Comfort Babcock Waller, who also founded a Free Will Baptist community in Scott, Sheboygan County, Wisconsin.
+They were led by Reverend Comfort Babcock Waller, who also founded a Free Will Baptist community in Scott, Sheboygan County, Wisconsin.
 The group performed immersion baptisms on the lake's northeastern shore, even going so far as to cut holes in the ice to baptize their members in the dead of winter.
 The community members dispersed in the 1860s; some of them established a new church in nearby Boltonville in 1872.

 In November 1862 during the American Civil War, the draft was unpopular with some residents.
 On the day Trenton men were being drafted at the courthouse in West Bend, a mob disrupted the proceedings and forced the draft commissioner to flee to Milwaukee.
 On November 22, 1862, the commissioner returned to West Bend with six companies of the 30th Wisconsin Volunteer Infantry Regiment to prevent further disruptions.

 Bohemian immigrants settled in the community of Myra in the 19th century.

 In the 20th century, Trenton lost some of its geographic area when the neighboring City of West Bend annexed land for residential subdivisions, commercial developments and the West Bend Municipal Airport.
 Additionally, Newburg incorporated as a village in 1973 out of the town's land.

 In the 21st century, Trenton has become a commuter town with approximately half of its residents working outside Washington County.